superbrothers/kubernetes-docs/kubectl_plugin.md

 ## kubectl plugin

-Runs a command-line plugin
+Provides utilities for interacting with plugins.

 ### Synopsis

-Runs a command-line plugin.
+Provides utilities for interacting with plugins.

-Plugins are subcommands that are not part of the major command-line distribution and can even be provided by third-parties.
-Please refer to the documentation and examples for more information about how to install and write your own plugins.
+Plugins provide extended functionality that is not part of the major command-line distribution.
+Please refer to the documentation and examples for more information about how write your own plugins.

 ```
-kubectl plugin NAME
+kubectl plugin [flags]
 ```

 ### Options